jostylr/event-when/test/test.md

         "turning off a handler" : _"off",
         ".when waiting for 2 events" : _"when",
         "checking action naming" : _"action",
-        "checking handlers and events" : _"Listing handlers and events" };
+        "checking handlers and events" : _"Listing handlers and events", "handler with context" : _"handler with context" };

     var key, result, fail = 0;